tassia/vanierFLOSS/Events/EbHwMarathonW24/README.md

 Laptop Donation
 =====

-As a thank you to our efforts in this marathon, EB donated 15 laptops to us.
+As a thank you to our efforts in this marathon, EB donated 15 laptops to the FLOSS Club.
-After discussing what to do with these laptops, we came to the following conclusion:
+After discussing what to do with these laptops, we came to the following ideas:

-- 5 for donation (India, or possibly bring to DebConf)
+- 5 for donation (non-profit in India, possibly bring to DebConf if DDs from India accept to bring home)
-- 3 for raffle (next rounds of usability tests)
+- 3 for raffle (next rounds of Debian Usability Tests)
 - 5 for Release Testing, Usability Testing, events & FLOSS club in general
-- 2 for club members
+- 2 for club members who contribute to FLOSS projects

-There are just some ideas for the moment, and nothing is final.
+These are just some ideas for the moment, and nothing is final.

-Below are the assortment of laptops that we received:
+Below are the assortment of laptops that we received, with models and labels (identification number we used for each one during the inventory marathon).
-1, 10, 25, 26, 41, 45, 56, 62, 63 - L430 Laptop (ThinkPad) - Type 2465
+- L430 Laptop (ThinkPad) - Type 2465: 1, 10, 25, 26, 41, 45, 56, 62, 63
-5, 28, 29, 31 - T420 Laptop (ThinkPad) - Type 4180
+- T420 Laptop (ThinkPad) - Type 4180: 5, 28, 29, 31
-35 - T420 Laptop (ThinkPad) - Type 4236
+- T420 Laptop (ThinkPad) - Type 4236: 35
-36 - Dell Latitude E5440
+- Dell Latitude E5440: 36

-Note: the numbers in front of the laptop models are the identification number for each one.
 More information about these laptops can be found here: [Laptop Inventory](https://docs.google.com/spreadsheets/d/1hBGaH84nGHywsOGEJKoVhGr8J_BdgaMqViLLgPjgEZA/edit?usp=sharing)

 Testimonials